 Spiritual and emotional fitness derives from heightened levels of consciousness.
 It also stems from awareness of what Winter Watch teaches, which is that evil and malice exist.
-In a society that is breaking down, expect more of this, not less.
+In a society that is breaking down such as now, expect more zombie Apocalypse, not less.

 Awareness is a form of alertness and stems from increased activity at the prefrontal cortex, the region that governs abstract thinking, language, rationality and higher-level functioning.

 If your human brain is being hijacked by a chimp, then you’ll most definitely succumb to your irrational thinking patterns and will thus create potentially dangerous emotions.
 If it’s the crocodile or reptilian brain firing too much, then you’ll become more aggressive or fearful and may become paralyzed by your anxiety.

 To develop spiritual and emotional fitness, you need to have discipline, willpower and mindfulness.
 Those three characteristics or faculties are skills in and of themselves and are derived from the prefrontal cortex.

 First, notice yourself.
 To become more self-aware, you have to be able to take a step back from whatever it is to which you’re currently exposed.
 This can be difficult to do, because the monkey mind can actually override rational thought.
 If, however, you manage to take a step back in the situation, see yourself from an outside perspective and take a few deep breaths, then you’ll regain conscious control.
 All great athletes have the ability to mentally go into temporary slow motion and then kick back into full action.